ToolJet/ToolJet/docs/versioned_docs/version-2.2.0/setup/env-vars.md

 :::

 :::info
 If you intent you use the string and if the connection does not support ssl.
-Please use the below format.
+Please use the below format using the variable TOOLJET_DB_URL.
 `postgres://username:password@hostname:port/database_name?sslmode=disable`
 :::